billerickson/display-posts-shortcode/readme.txt

 * Exclude child pages with post_parent="0"
 * Query by current taxonomy terms.
 Ex: [display-posts taxonomy="category" tax_term="current"]
 * Display the post's categories with [display-posts category_display="true"]
+* Many more fixes.
+See GitHub for a full list of changes.

 **Version 2.4**